darktjm/gamesup/README.md

     controller remapping.
 This can be used instead of `xboxdrv` for a slightly less invasive remapper.

+  - I create a directory in `~/.local/share` and use it as `$HOME` for games that insist on Windows-like save/config locations.
+    Game-private stuff should remain private.
+Soft links are made to the real `~/.local`, `~/.config` and `~/.mono` dirs.
+The contents of the subdir the game writes to can be made to be stored in the created dir directly by making soft links to `.`.

 If `dogame` manages to survive running the game, it will then try to restore things as they were.
 If nothing else, I can run "`dogame true`" to force the cleanup items to happen: